-New Zealand facts
+New Zealand surfing regions

 The mild, moist climate means that wetsuits are not usually needed in summer on the North Island, which is home to 75% of the country's population and a number of famous breaks such as Raglan, a ridiculously long left point near the city of Auckland.